 Dr. Rauch’s leadership and expertise in balance disorders led to the formation of a new Vestibular Division at Mass.
 Eye and Ear in 2014, with Dr. Rauch serving as Division Chief.
 The Division brings together specialists from both otolaryngology and neurology to provide highly specialized clinical care and research initiatives with the goal of improving the lives of patients with vestibular and balance disorders.

 An active participant in the otolaryngology and research communities, Dr. Rauch has served as a member of the Board of Scientific Councilors of the NIH National Institute on Deafness and Other Communication Disorders (NIDCD) and as President of the Association for Research in Otolaryngology (ARO).
-He is also a Past Chair of the Research Advisory Board of the American Academy of Otolaryngology—Head and Neck Surgery.
+He is also a former Chair of the Research Advisory Board of the American Academy of Otolaryngology—Head and Neck Surgery.
 He is a member of the American Otological Society and the American Neurotological Society.
-He sits on numerous grant review, editorial, and advisory boards here in the U.S. and internationally.
-He is currently a Vice Chair of Academic Affairs for the Department of Otolaryngology at Harvard Medical School and Chair of the Human Studies Committee at Mass.
+He sits on numerous grant review, editorial, and advisory boards here in the US and internationally.
+He is currently a Vice Chair of Clinical Research for the Department of Otolaryngology at Harvard Medical School and Chair of the Human Studies Committee at Mass.
 Eye and Ear.

 Dr. Rauch’s clinical interests include both hearing and balance disorders.
 He focuses his research efforts on combined disorders of hearing and balance, particularly Ménière’s disease, autoimmune inner ear disease, sudden deafness, and migraine.
 Dr. Rauch has also cultivated an interest in performing arts medicine.
 He is an Adjunct Professor in the Liberal Arts Department at Berklee College of Music, where he teaches a course on Health and Wellness for undergraduate music students.